ConnorBurgess/BakeryShop.Solution/README.md

 	title="Bakery Shop" width="350" height="200"></p>

 ## Description
-Project creates a bakery shop splash page with list of flavor categories and treats with full CRUD functionality.
+Project creates a bakery web application with full CRUD functionality.
+Allows user to log in with user authentication through ASP.NET Core Identity and access authorized views to add flavors/treats in a many to many relationship.
 Utilizes .Net Core 5.0 / ASP.NET Core MVC and follows RESTful practices.
 Relational data is manipulated using ORM through Entity Framework Core in order to abstract and simplify SQL interaction.
-User authentication provided through ASP.NET Core Identity.
 * * *

 ## Technologies used